 ExpressVPN is one of the biggest names in the VPN space.
 They offer excellent service and some of the best security and privacy options available.
 All that comes at the cost of it being one of the more expensive VPNs and having the tightest use restrictions.
 Is it worth the cost?

-Having a reliable VPN is vital for anyone accessing the internet today.
+Having a reliable VPN is important for anyone accessing the internet today.
 Your information trail, such as what sites you visit and from where, all have value, so companies track your activity.
 Public internet hot-spots are ubiquitous, but you can’t know who is snooping in on them.
 Governments may block what content you can access.
-Your ISP may be putting artificial limits on your internet speed.
+Your own ISP may be putting artificial limits on your internet speed.
 A reliable VPN can help protect against all of these.

-A VPN essentially acts as a tunnel out to the internet.
+A VPN essentially acts like a tunnel out to the internet.
 It will protect the internet traffic coming out from your computer or device from inspection by the ISP or others sharing the same network.
 Because your traffic then goes through the VPN’s servers, if the VPN provider isn’t trustworthy you may be worse off.
 Therefore, “free” VPN services should be avoided.

 ExpressVPN is one of the longest running and most trusted VPN providers available.
 The company has been in service since 2009; they are not new to the market and have been providing service for longer than most providers.